-$^{\circ}[C]$ riminalization gaps in any country can create of fender havens with the potential to affect other countries globally'. ^{304}
+'[C]riminalization gaps in any country can create offender havens with the potential to affect other countries globally'.304

 Due to the principle of nullum crimen sine lege lack of legislation on cybercrime is an impediment to prosecution of cybercrime.
 If a country does not enact cybercrime legislation it cannot prosecute crimes committed via ICT.
 Due to the dual criminality rule305, lack of cybercrime legislation is also permanently hindering securing evidence in criminal procedures, apprehension and extradition.306 Even when foreign countries detect the actor behind malicious cyber activities they are prevented from requesting assistance or extradition if the territorial state has no similar criminal law in place.
-In the case of the ILOVEYOU virus in the Philippines in 2000 the perpetrator for example was known but could not be prosecuted as no legislation on cybercrime legislation exists are hence an ideal safe haven308
+In the case of the ILOVEYOU virus in the Philippines in 2000 the perpetrator for example was known but could not be prosecuted as no legislation on cybercrime existed at the time in the Philippines.307 Countries in which no cybercrime legislation exists are hence an ideal safe haven308